-Risk Description Programme Transformation Change A major project critical to strategic business objectives is running behind schedule and / or incurring additional unbudgeted costs.
-Additional strain placed on business by key business as usual staff being enrolled on projects, resulting in work back logs, untimely turnaround / response times, staff stress, pressure from increased workloads.
-Legal / Legislative Non-Compliance The Company incorrectly interprets law or legislation and / or erroneously excludes crucial terms & conditions (from non-insurance policy contracts) leading to minor sanctions, negative reputational consequences and/or change in business practices/decisions.
+Risk Description Legal / Legislative Non-Compliance The Company incorrectly interprets law or legislation and/or erroneously excludes crucial terms & conditions (from non-insurance policy contracts) leading to minor sanctions, negative reputational consequences and/or change in business practices/decisions.
 The Company fails to comply with changes in legislation, laws, supervisory directives, market directives, accounting practices, taxation requirements, or other requirements issued by relevant authorities within prescribed time.
-Receipt of bribes / inducements to secure business/opportunities, acting in a way considered anti-competitive.
+Receipt of bribes/inducements to secure business/opportunities, acting in a way considered anticompetitive.
 Inappropriate Underwriting Failure (of the Company or management) to exercise appropriate levels of oversight on sales practices being adopted by individuals or related entities authorised to represent the Company or distribute its products and services directly to the market.
+Loss of a material reinsurance payment Employees fail to correctly execute reinsurance (treaty) contracts (not executed at all or disputed by reinsurer) resulting in lack of cover for large exposures and failure to recover funds from a large loss.
 Theft or Corruption of Data An external party attacks the Company's computer/electronic system with the purpose of defrauding the firm, theft or corruption of data, destroying systems, etc. The Company loses or discloses customer records/personal details as a result of staff negligence or loss of mobile media devices.
+Financial reporting and accounting errors Inadequate financial processes that result in financial accounting and or reporting errors and misstatement of financia accounts.

-A failure to correctly input, manipulate data/ systems or in the transaction process has resulted in a significant reserving, or other, error.
-Information communicated to reserving and claims teams is inaccurate, inadequate, poor quality or untimely, leading to inappropriate reserve projections and incorrect pricing decisions being made.
-Regulatory breaches or failures that cause detriment to customers, clients or significant trading partners.
+Regulatory Breach Regulatory breaches or failures that cause detriment to customers, clients or significant trading partners.
 Inadequate sanctions systems, processes or failed sanction controls.
-A disaster event causing damage or disruption to business operations, assets, utilities and third parties, including natural disaster, war, riots, terrorism, explosion, vandalism, social unrest, fire, etc. Systems (software or hardware) failure resulting in staff being unable to use critical systems to work.
-A failure to manage, monitor and assess third parties, included outsourcing arrangements, can result in poor performance or service issues impacting the customer and resulting in error / breaches.
+Business Interruption A disaster event causing damage or disruption to business operations, assets, utilities and third parties, including natural disaster, war, riots, terrorism, explosion, vandalism, social unrest, fire, etc. Systems (software or hardware) failure resulting in staff being unable to use critical systems to work.
+Third Party Management A failure to manage, monitor and assess third parties, included outsourcing arrangements, can result in poor performance or service issues impacting the customer and resulting in error/breaches.
 In the worst cases this can lead to business interruption, regulatory or legislative fines, financial loss or reputational damage.

-The prudent person principle is not applicable to operational risk.
+The Prudent Person Principle is not applicable to operational risk.